shanptom/Prompts/README.md

-Prompts used in AI tools for repetitve tasks
+Prompts used in AI tools for repetitive tasks

 ```bash
 cd /mnt/d/AIAgents/lba/